South African Quick Brief (2026)

 The licensing status of Postbank has further complicated the transition.
 The Postbank Amendment Bill, signed by the president, aimed to resolve legislative barriers restricting the bank’s operations.
 However, limitations remain, including the inability to offer financial services beyond grant disbursements.

-Postbank’s CEO acknowledged that the current agreement with SASSA prevents the bank from implementing key financial features such as debit orders and reward programs, which could enhance financial inclusion for beneficiaries.
+Postbank’s CEO acknowledged that the current agreement with SASSA prevents the bank from implementing key financial features such as debit orders and reward programmes, which could enhance financial inclusion for beneficiaries.
 The cardless withdrawal option, initially proposed as a solution to accessibility issues, has yet to be widely implemented despite its potential to reduce long queues.

 ALSO READ: Postbank Loses 20% of SASSA Social Grant Recipients as Banks Step In